ellakoa/postcard-poem/content/posts/a-lovely-post-title.md

   Verdigris on the brass

   I would shake my cares away
-  be present and embrace the day.
+  and embrace each moment of the day.
 stampHeight: "400"
 alignPoemLeft: true
 removePostcardPadding: true